appveyor/website/src/docs/appveyor-yml.md

 environment:
   my_var1: value1
   my_var2: value2
   # this is how to set encrypted variable.
-Go to "Encrypt data" page in account menu to encrypt data.
+Go to "Settings" -> "Encrypt YAML" page in account menu to encrypt data.
   my_secure_var1:
     secure: FW3tJ3fMncxvs58/ifSP7w==